TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/01_lesson/lesson.md

 	* Practice updating the songs
 4. **Debrief**
 	* Talk about any of the phrases or issues the students had.
 Did they find it easy to understand the code when they read it.
+	* Have students read the next part(s) of the guide in EarSketch documentation.